What is Last Mile Delivery? Complete Guide 2025

 Step 1: Load orders into a centralized system

-Delivery companies must input all the order requests into a centralized system.
-With access to the right technology stack, businesses can easily upload or input hundreds of delivery points using an Excel sheet or CSV file.
+Delivery companies must input all order requests into a centralized system.
+Using the right tech stack, businesses can easily upload or input hundreds of delivery locations using an Excel sheet or CSV file.

 Step 2: Optimize & schedule routes